DevCANS/Java-A-to-Z-Resources/11-Interfaces/02-Nested-Interface-And-Extending-Interface.md

     10 is not negative

-Notice that A defines a member interface called NestedIF and that it is declared public.
-Next, B implements the nested interface by specifying `implements A.NestedIF`
+Notice that A defines a member interface called `NestedIF` and that it is declared public.
+Next, `B` implements the nested interface by specifying `implements A.NestedIF`

 Notice that the name is fully qualified by the enclosing class’ name.
-Inside the `main()` method, an A.NestedIF reference called nif is created, and it is assigned a reference to a B object.
-Because B implements A.NestedIF, this is legal.
+Inside the `main()` method, an `A.NestedIF` reference called nif is created, and it is assigned a reference to a `B` object.
+Because `B` implements `A.NestedIF`, this is legal.

 ## External Resources